Notice of Second Stage of Consultation

 The NER amendments update the SRAS Procurement Objective to require AEMO to acquire SRAS to meet the system restart standard at the lowest long-term cost.
 The SRAS Guideline must include guidance on how AEMO will achieve this objective.

-AEMO is proposing, for consultation, a set of draft amendments to the SRAS Guideline to address the above requirements introduced by the amending rule.
+AEMO has proposed, for consultation, a set of draft amendments to the SRAS Guideline to address the above requirements introduced by the amending rule.
 The amendments include clarifications and additional detail intended to better inform and assist participants’ understanding of SRAS capabilities and assessment.

 Boundaries of electrical sub-networks